OC Transpo bus drives the wrong way

 Published Tuesday, November 26, 2019 11:17AM EST

-Ottawa Police are investigating after an OC Transpo bus turned onto the wrong ramp early Tuesday morning.
+Ottawa Police say no charges will be coming to an OC Transpo bus driver who turned onto the wrong ramp early Tuesday morning.

 Police say the incident happened around 12:25 a.m. on Montreal Road.
 The bus was travelling eastbound and the driver wanted to turn onto the eastbound on-ramp for Highway 174.
 The driver accidentally ended up in the off-ramp, which would have put him in the path of oncoming traffic.
 The driver then called 9-1-1 for help.